stratum-mining/stratum/experimental/coinbase-negotiator/README.md

 ### Note 1 possible implementation
-Let say that a miner want to start to mine with a pool:
+Consider the scenario when a miner wants to commence mining with an non-custodial pool:
 1. miner will send a NewPubKeyPair to the pool.
 2. pool will not send a NewCoinbaseTx and the miner should start to mine whatever job is provided by the pool.